pasky/pachi/README.md

 For now, there is no comprehensive documentation of engine options, but you can get a pretty good idea by looking at the uct_state_init() function in uct/uct.c - you will find the list of UCT engine options there, each with a description.
-At any rate, usually the three options above are the only ones you really want to tweak.
+At any rate, usually the four options above are the only ones you really want to tweak.